Styyx1/Nocturnia-Readme/README.md

 ### Modifications
 **Can I add?
 Is X compatible?**

+- Yes you can if you know what you are doing.
-Yes it is compatible when you know what you are doing
+- Yes it is compatible when you know what you are doing.
+- No simply downloading a mod and activating it in MO2 is not knowing what you're doing.
+***
 ## Removing the Modlist

 Simply delete the folder and you have uninstalled it.